sprice89/dwt-docs/indepth/development/react.md

 },
 ```

-> The change basically ensures the static files required to run Dynamic Web TWAIN are copied over to the built resulting project.
+> The change ensures the static files required to run Dynamic Web TWAIN are copied over to the built resulting project.

 ## Start to implement